Proton VPN homepage

 Software keyloggers are by far the most common, and software keylogging viruses can replicate and infect other devices.

-Hardware keylogging devices might be installed by a manufacturer or government agencies that intercept hardware deliveries.
+Hardware keylogging devices might be installed by a manufacturer or government agencies that intercept hardware deliveries(new window).
 However, the most common type of hardware keylogger is a USB device inserted between a computer’s USB port and its keyboard’s USB connector or dongle (for wireless keyboards).
 Currently, no known hardware keyloggers can log input from a target mobile device’s touchscreen.

 Most modern keyloggers send the information they collect over the internet to whoever developed or configured them, but some keyloggers (especially physical ones) may require manual retrieval.